aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ### Step 5: Configure MoMA Database and Import Sample Data

 5a.
 Connect to the `moma` database using your preferred PostgreSQL tool.
-You may need to enable `Public access` for the RDS instance temporarily depending on how you connect to the database.
+You will need to enable `Public access` for the RDS instance temporarily depending on how you connect to the database.

-5c.
+5b.
 Create the two MoMA collection tables into the `moma` database.

 ```sql
 CREATE TABLE public.artists